rayweitzenberg/generator-mechaneyes/README.md

-# Web app generator for UNIQLO frontend projects
+# Web app generator for UNIQLO USA frontend projects

 > [Yeoman](http://yeoman.io) generator that scaffolds out a front-end web app using [gulp](http://gulpjs.com/) for the build process